coderdiaz/nuxtjs-ecomm/README.md

 ..

 ## Credit
 Credit goes to many poeple and the articles they have written for helping and giving insight.
-Phil Snow from Prismic, Maxime Laboissonniere at Snipcart, and many other folks.
+Phil Snow, Edouard Habered, & Renaud Bressand from Prismic, as well as Maxime Laboissonniere at Snipcart, and many other folks.

 ## License